Skip to main content

 Photo of Horse riding in Del Paine National Park, PatagoniaGetty Images / tunart

 Take a step away from the city to enjoy a horseback riding tour.
-During tours, knowledgeable guides take travelers to see some of the wonders of the Santiago Valley.
+During tours, knowledgeable guides take travelers to see some of the wonders of the Santiago Valley and the Chilean Pacific coast.

 4. Take a Private Tour for a Customized Experience